Ring camera captures driver violently crashing into several parked cars in West Chester

 The man made it about 50 feet before troopers caught up with him and took him into custody.

-Troopers don't know why the man sped away, but said they be believe it is possible alcohol was involved.
+Troopers don't know why the man sped away but said they believe it is possible alcohol was involved.

 The man was taken to a nearby hospital.